 Can one combine RPs from several sources to fuel a spell of greater potency then one can supply oneself Is there a limit or cap to this, and is it CHA?
 Seems to me that the temple ate by a dragon was the target of a 20 year multi-being spell/ritual.

 Can one combine MPs from several sources to fuel a spell.
 Same follow up, is there a limit a and what is that limit?

-MGF dictates that there is no limit.
+MGF dictates that there is no limit to Rune points being added to a spell when it is possible.
 You just need sources and the more points, the more time, and a method of combining it altogether.